-In light of what will be ongoing conversations about Islam in America, the issue of God v.
+In the ongoing conversations about Islam in America, the issue of God v.
 Allah is a critical one to have.

 Do we worship the same God?
 If so, what does that mean?